PolicyMe vs. Traditional Insurers: Comparison Guide

 For adults aged 25–45, PolicyMe’s accelerated underwriting results in competitive premiums for term life insurance, with average rates close to or below the industry average.

-* Average monthly rates for a healthy, non-smoking applicant with $500,000 in coverage with PolicyMe.
+* Average monthly rates for a healthy, non-smoking applicant with $500,000 in coverage with over a 20 year term.
+Rates listed are based on publicly available figures.

-Why PolicyMe’s premiums are cheaper: PolicyMe’s accelerated underwriting, digital platform, and partnership with Securian reduce overhead costs like underwriting expenses, office space, and advisor hours, allowing us to price our policies more competitively than many leading names in the industry.
+Why PolicyMe’s premiums are cheaper: PolicyMe’s accelerated underwriting, digital platform, and partnership with Securian reduce overhead costs like underwriting expenses, office space, and advisor hours, allowing us to price our policies more competitively than many mainstream providers.

 - Couples: Couples who apply for life insurance together are eligible for a 10% discount on each policy in the first year.

-…and who we may not be best for
+…and who we may not be ideal for

 How to choose the right insurance company for you